 Diagnostic-first

-Because when buyers solve the wrong decision problem, even strong demand turns into friction, longer sales cycles, pricing pressure, and growth that underperforms its apparent potential.
+Most teams understand their buyers’ pain.
+What they miss is how buyers actually decide, compare alternatives, justify risk, and choose whether to move.
+That’s where strong demand turns into friction, longer sales cycles, pricing pressure, and growth that underperforms its apparent potential.

 This is a paid, time-boxed diagnostic.
 No execution.
 No fixes.
 Just clarity.